What is EMDR

 From referral to assessment of need and help

 Upon receipt of referral, FASS will contact the client and arrange a first session for a Psychological Formulation or assessment.
 This is designed will confirm the client’s suitability for EMDR.
 This is followed by an 8-phase therapeutic programme.
-Usually 6-8 sessions are required to complete this, often less, though this does depend on the complexity of the client’s need.
+6-8 sessions may be required to complete this, though it's often less depending on the complexity of the client’s need.

 Normally, someone experiencing a traumatic event will recover naturally and often quickly.
 Sometimes however, if someone is severely traumatised either by an overwhelming event or by being repeatedly subjected to distress, then this natural healing process can become overloaded.
 The brain becomes unable to cope, healing is blocked and memories becomes frozen in their original 'rawness'.